 Part one of this article outlines our fundamental beliefs around why support should be a conversation, and how using Intercom for support lets you achieve that.
 Opening up a direct line of communication with your customers, where they have an expectation of a response from another individual, can be intimidating.
 But we've learnt some practical tactics to help with that transition.
 In the second half we'll share some of the customer support best practices we've picked up along the way.

-Treating support requests as "tickets" is wrong.
 Internet business should be personal.
 To achieve that your customers should never feel like they're just another number in a long list.
 None of us enjoy being treated that way.
 Instead, you want every customer to feel like they're involved in a one-on-one conversation.
 This means responding quickly, personally, and pro-actively.

 You're human and so are your customers.
 Talk like one.